 When you access a report server virtual directory, you see only the folders, reports, and uploaded items to which you have access.
 The user interface shows only the folder hierarchy and basic information, such as creation or modification date, file size, and item type for individual items:

 A link with no other indicator is a report or a model.

 The tag <ds> indicates a shared data source.

 The tag <dir> indicates a folder item.

-A file extension indicates a resource.
-The file extension identifies the MIME type of the resource.
+A file name extension indicates a resource.
+The file name extension identifies the MIME type of the resource.
 For example, .jpg indicates an image in JPEG format.

-For more information about the technical aspects of accessing a report through a URL, including information on how a URL is constructed, see URL Access.
+For more information about how to access a report through a URL, including information on how a URL is constructed, see URL Access.